Digital-Working-Group/pii-splicing-redaction/README.md

 # About Redacting PII
 See `main.py` and `redact_pii.py` for examples.
 Both will produce the same output given the same input, but `main.py` is written as a command line interface (CLI) and `redact_pii.py` uses keyword arguments via a programmatic interface.
 Please see the [CLI](#running-this-tool-command-line-interface-cli) and [progammatic interface](#running-this-tool-programmatic-interface) instructions respectively.

-The tool expects the text to be redacted in plain text format.
+The tool expects plain text files as input.
-Extracted entities and redacted text are outputted in JSON format.
+Extracted entities and redacted text are outputted in JSON or HTML format.

-Output files are named after the input text file, but with the extension changed from `.txt` to `.json`.
+Output files are named after the input text file, but with the extension changed from `.txt` to `.json` or `.html`.
 For example, if the input file was named `story1.txt`, then the output file name would be `story1.json`.

 # Installation
 ## Without Docker